 Different grants are aimed at different people or family building scenarios and cover different portions of the overall process, so it’s best to research which criteria best meet your specific case and apply accordingly.
 Some grant examples are:

-*Note – we’ve featured the wonderful women behind Baby Quest Foundation, the Samantha and Kyle Busch Bundle of Joy Fund and Fertility For Colored Girls in our blog!
+*Note – we’ve featured the wonderful women behind Baby Quest Foundation, the Samantha and Kyle Busch Bundle of Joy Fund, Fertility For Colored Girls and Everlasting Hope in our blog!
 Get to know their personal stories and mission there if you’re interested.

 Some egg donor agencies offer in-house financing in the form of loans with partner companies or allow payments in monthly installments.
 These usually come at lower interest rates when compared to other commercial options and are great if you’d like to manage every element of your journey in one place.
 GoStork lists if the agency offers financing options, even allowing you to sort agencies by this feature.